 But the great news of season 2's finale is that we won't be lacking for Sam Obisanya, who stayed with the team.
 Toheeb Jimoh knocked it out of the park this season, and we expect to see a lot more of him in season 3.

-Other likely returning cast members are as follows:
+Other returning cast members seen in the trailers are as follows:

 - Phil Dunster as Jamie Tartt, the star player who is proving unselfish

 - Kola Bokinni as Isaac McAdoo, the captain of AFC Richmond

 - Billy Harris as Colin Hughes, who is still working on his self confidence